-This operation is very simple to use: when offerid is an object of type Offerid which is a String, the Java code for withdrawing the offer is:
+This operation is very simple to use: when offerid is an object of type OfferId which is a String, the Java code for withdrawing the offer is: register.withdraw (offerid);

-'''

-register.withdraw (offerid);

-'''

-2.6 Federation of Traders
+Federation of Traders

 The operations of the Link interface allow traders to be linked together so that a trader can make the offer spaces of other trading services available to its own clients.
 A link describes the knowledge that the trader has of a target trader.
 In order to link to a target trader, a reference to the Lookup interface of the target trader is needed, and a name for the target trader is given.
 Policies determining when the link will be followed also need to be defined.
-The first policy determines the default behaviour for following the link and is used when a client does not specify a particular mode of link-following behaviour.
-The second policy determines the most permissive link-following behaviour that a client may request.
+The first policy determines the default behaviour for following the link and is used when a client does not specify a particular mode of link-following behaviour that a client may request.